 It is a criminal offence to use altered or counterfeit tickets with the intention of deceiving our employees.
 Where we suspect such deception is intended or has taken place then we reserve our right to inform the police and seek prosecution.

 In certain circumstances we reserve the right to refuse an application for a ticket or pass.

 If you hold a valid concessionary pass you will be asked to place this on our ticket machines for registration and a zero-value ticket will be issued for the journey.
 The validity of the pass is determined by the issuer.
 If you find that your pass is not working, the driver will have to request the normal payment for the journey.
 If you have a query in relation to your concessionary pass please contact Connect 2 Cardiff Help Centre on 029 2087 2087 if you live within the Cardiff area.
 If you live outside Cardiff please contact your own local council authority.

-Children between the ages of 5 and 18 years inclusive pay child fares.
+Children between the ages of 5 and 15 years inclusive pay young persons fares.